Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Fire)
 Duration: 1 round
 Effect: If this Ability hits, the target becomes [Scorched](#scorch-x) until the end of your next Turn.
 The Scorch severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering fire damage.
-This can be a fire incantation, flinging molten rock at your target, a flamethrower, or similar effects.
+This can be a fire incantation, flinging molten rock at your target, a flamethrower, an insult so powerful it results in an actual burn, or similar effects.

 #### Shocking Bolt
 Spell [Elemental] [Sky]